vibewell25/vibewell/docs/docs/api/server.md

-# Vibewell Server
+# VibeWell Server

 ## Overview
-This is the backend server for the Vibewell platform.
+This is the backend server for the VibeWell platform.
 It provides endpoints for authentication, calendar integration, reporting, virtual try-on, security features (2FA, WebAuthn, CSRF), and more.

 ## Environment Variables
 | Name | Description |